-You need to adapt and innovate constantly to stay ahead of the competition.
+You need to adapt constantly to stay ahead of the competition.

 7.1 Plan for new product development on a scheduled basis.

-- Extend product life cycles by repackaging, adding new features and finding new applications for the product.
+- Extend product life cycles by repackaging, adding features and finding new ways to use your product.

-- Do not wait until competitors launch their 'next generation' product before starting on your own.
+- Do not wait until competitors launch their ‘next generation’ product before starting your own.

 7.2 Budget for new product development.